ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    the following steps would be used.

-   MDSC performs path computation, as described in {{service-analysis}}, to compute all the paths for working and protection transport entities, which pass through the same PNC domains and inter-domain links: the MDSC would perform the same steps described in {{service-analysis}} to setup the ODU Tunnel and to configure the steering of the client traffic
+   MDSC performs path computation, as described in {{service-analysis}}, to compute all the paths for working and protected transport entities, which pass through the same PNC domains and inter-domain links: the MDSC would perform the same steps described in {{service-analysis}} to setup the ODU Tunnel and to configure the steering of the client traffic